Iberian shrew: Phylogeny

 The Sorex araneus group of European shrews consists of S. araneus, S. coronatus, and S. granarius, with all members belonging to the order Soricomorpha and the family Soricidae.
 Because their morphology is virtually identical, species definitions rely primarily on genetic differences.
-The phylogenetic positioning of S. granarius has been historically difficult even with the use of genetic analyses, with mitochondrial DNA suggesting that it is more closely related to S. araneus and Y sex chromosomal markers implying a stronger relationship with S. coronatus.
-Recent studies of X sex chromosomal markers and autosomal chromosome DNA have been found to offer greater support for the phylogenetic grouping of S. granarius with S. coronatus, as opposed to the traditional grouping of S. granarius and S. araneus.
+The phylogenetic positioning of S. granarius has been historically difficult even with the use of genetic analyses.
+Mitochondrial DNA suggests that it is more closely related to S. araneus, while Y-chromosome markers imply a closer relationship with S. coronatus.
+More recent studies using both autosomal and X-chromosomal markers offer greater support for the phylogenetic grouping of S. granarius with S. coronatus, as opposed to the traditional grouping of S. granarius and S. araneus.

 Ecology

-Distribution and Habitat
+Distribution and habitat

 The distribution of S. granarius is lateral through the Central System mountain range of the Iberian Peninsula and reaches Galicia, Spain in the north and the Tagus (Tejo) River in the south.
 There is also speculation of S. granarius cohabitation with S. coronatus in the Iberian System.
 In the wild, S. granarius is known to live in woody areas consisting of juniper (Juniperus nana), beech (Fagus sylvatica), Pyrenean oak (Quercus pyrenaica), Scots pine (Pinus sylvestris), evergreen oak (Quercus rotundifolia), ash (Fraxinus), or birch (Betula) at 500 to 2000 meter elevations.